Your Rights and Responsibilities as an Employee in Washington State

 This publication has general information about employment rights in Washington State.
-It is only a brief overview.
-It does not give all the details of the law.
+It is only an overview.
+It does not give all details of the law.
 It should not replace legal advice from a lawyer.

 To find out more about your legal rights, read one of the resources listed in the "Where to Get Help" section at the end of this publication.